mkhan-sfbu/openai4website/README.md

 2. Prepare: to prepare those data ans save the prepared data as processed data to use in future
 3. Ask: to get answer of user’s question

 I marge 1 & 2 into one file and quirying OpenAI into 3rd file.
 We will use docker to package our python program.
 So, we can easily maintain our program.
+To dockerize our program we need to follow these steps -

+1. Install docker
+2. Create our docker file where necessary steps will written, so docker will read that file and execute that file sequentially.
+3. Create a requirement file for the project which already prescribed by OpenAI.
+I add some more module like Flask and other for extra work at the end of file.
+4. Build our image by “docker build” command (I’ll write full command to build image later of this document)
+5. Run or execute our newly created image (this command also documented here, later)

 Also we need to prepare our static website from which OpenAI will find the answer.
 For this purpose I create a static site and host it with this project.
+So, we first need to execute this project and we will get that static site.
+After that we will execute our training code, so that training code will get our static site.
+So, we will run our program first, then execute program to train, then we can ask question.

 For this project we have another challenge, we use HTTPS while crawling.
 So, I need to host it with SSL.
 Here I use Let’s encrypt free SSL to achieve this.
 As we using micro-server, we need “standalone” SSL.
 ```